vertexproject/synapse/docs/synapse/devguides/devops_aha.rst

 =====================

-The Aha service discovery is a native Synapse tool and protocol for doing service discovery when multiple Synapse services are being deployed in a environment.
-This page covers what how Aha works, what services the AhaCell provides, and demonstrates a Cortex configuration using Aha.
+The Aha service discovery is a native Synapse tool and protocol for doing service discovery when multiple Synapse services are being deployed in an environment.
+This page covers how Aha works, what services the Aha server provides, and demonstrates a Cortex configurations using Aha.

 How Aha Works
 -------------